UniversalDependencies/docs/_el/introduction.md

 # Introduction

 There are two  UD treebanks of Modern Greek (EL): UD_Greek-GDT, UD_Greek-GUD.
 GDT and GUD have adopted the same tokenization and word segmentation guidelines.
-The two treebanks present notable differences as regards morphological annotation which are detailed in
+The two treebanks present notable differences as regards morphological annotation which are detailed in [index]().

 The current UD documentation of EL morphology describes the choices adopted in GUD.